If you see a chatbot widget showing product recommendations as you browse the website, it’s called a marketing strategy.

 Chatbots aren’t new to the hospitality sector, and Marriott is one of the finest examples in this case.
 Marriott offers its chatbot to help customers manage their reward points, find the best resort deals, and make reservations to their properties in seconds.

 Besides booking, it even updates customers about the latest room deals and how they can be availed.
-People can also update their memberships and gain better discounts on their stays at Marriott hotels.
+Customers can also update their memberships and gain better discounts on their stays at Marriott hotels.

 2. Restaurant

 From booking reservations to taking orders for takeaway, chatbots have helped restaurants manage customer requests.
-A chatbot by Nitro Cafe Coffee & Tea helps them manage their customers and reservation requests hassle-free.
+A chatbot by Nitro Cafe Coffee & Tea helps them manage their customers and reservation requests with ease.

-People can order their takeaways, ask for directions for dining, and do much more with the help of their chatbot.
+Users can order their takeaways, ask directions for dining, and do much more with the help of their chatbot.
 It even promotes the latest additions to their menu and offers special discounts to market them among their buyers.

 3. eCommerce